 As an example, we once took a call from a musician who had landed on a private airfield outside London.
 They had told the immigration officer they were in the UK for tourism purposes and as such did not have a visa.
 The immigration officer wasn’t convinced; they did a quick Google search and came across the artist’s imminent UK tour dates.
 The individual was refused entry on the basis they did not have a visa or permission to work.

-- Visas for entourage, band and crew
+Don’t forget the visas for the entourage, band and crew

 Travelling with a party, whether an entourage, crew or other artists, will complicate matters.
 Each individual will need to make an application.
 More applications will mean more time.